bobbimanners/Applecorn/README.md

 We plan to support HGR graphics eventually.

+You can set the startup video mode by holding down the appropriate number key while Applecorn starting (while it is loading the ROM file.)

 ### Escape Key

 The BBC Micro uses interrupts extensively and the Escape key is handled